sveltejs/rfcs/text/0000-targeted-slots.md

 <SubChild><svelte:element targeted:subname this="div"/></SubChild>
 ```

-Here you are not creating a slot target, but passing a slot from `Parent.svelte` to `SubChild.svelte`.
+Here you are not creating a slot target, but passing a slot from `Parent` to `SubChild`.
 All attributes set in `Parent`, will be assigned to `<svelte:element/>` in `SubChild`.

 As you can see, neither in `Parent` nor in `Child` you don't need `this="name"` in `<svelte:element/>`, just in one place, this time in `SubChild`.